Contact formWe have attracted your interest? You want a consulting?

-From a technical perspective, a digital signage player refers to specialized media player software.
-This software runs on hardware, of course, and usually displays video and audio files on a connected screen.
-The combination of software and hardware is usually called a Digital Signage Player.
-It represents one of the most important components within a digital signage solution.
+A digital signage player refers to a specialized media player software and hardware.
+It displays video, image and audio files on a connected screen.
+These devices are an important component within a digital signage solution.

 There are significant differences from the well-known media players, such as the VLC player, QuickTime player or a web browser.

 With digital signage solutions, the focus is on presenting a TV program.
 While we also use playlists, our player software applications does more just playing the content of a playlist from top to bottom.
 Digital signage playlists include complex scheduling, repeats, action items and more.